-Internationalization of React Native apps
+Internationalization of React Native Apps

-With the dependencies installed and set up, before running your app, please clear your Metro bundler cache with npx react-native start --reset-cache or npx expo start -c (if you use Expo).
+With the dependencies installed and set up, before running your app, please clear your Metro bundler cache with npx react-native start --reset-cache

 The React Native tutorial is similar to the one for React and we highly recommend you read that one first because it goes into greater detail on many topics.
 Here, we will only cover parts that are relevant for React Native.